Carolina Maria de Jesus: Perspective

 Among the many things de Jesus chose to write about in her diary were the people living around her.
 She describes herself as being very different from fellow favelados, and claimed that "she detested other blacks from her social class".
 While she watched many of the people around her succumb to drugs, alcohol, prostitution, violence, and robbery, she strived to stay loyal to her children and her writing.
 De Jesus was consistently able to provide for her children by recycling scrap material for money or diving through dumpsters for food and clothing.
 By saving some of the paper she collected, de Jesus had the material she needed to go on with her writing.

 De Jesus offers a non-academic perspective on poverty and exclusionary economic expansion in Brazil, which was then rarely made by someone who did not come from the educated classes.
-The moment is particularly ironic, as it was a time when Brasilia, the symbol of a 'New Brasil', had just been inaugurated.
+The moment is particularly ironic, as it was a time when Brasília, the symbol of a 'New Brasil', had just been inaugurated.

 Another atypical part of de Jesus' life concerned romantic affairs.
-Although it was not unusual for Black women at the time to seek light-skinned partners, since lighter skin was openly associated with higher economic status, de Jesus did not want to leverage relationships in order to improve her own situation.
+Although it was not unusual for Black women at the time to seek light-skinned partners, since lighter skin was openly associated with higher economic status due to white systemic racism and anti-Blackness, de Jesus did not want to leverage relationships in order to improve her own situation.
 Her children were fathered by white foreigners from Italy, Portugal, and the United States.
 A few romantic partners offered to marry her, yet she accepted none of their proposals, even though by marrying them, she would have been lifted out of poverty.
 A possible explanation for that may be that she did not want anyone dictating how she lived.
 Regardless of the reason, de Jesus remained true to her beliefs and did not conform to the way of life of the favela.